“When there is pain, there are no words.”

 How to Reduce Your Pain Medication Safely

 - Here is a list of natural supplements with pain-relieving and anti-inflammatory properties.
 They are absolutely worth trying, and I take some myself.
-Even if they don’t eliminate the need for NSAIDs completely, they may help you lower your dose.
-Work with your healthcare team to discern which is best for you: curcumin, cat’s claw, fish oil, krill oil, black currant oil, boswellia, willow bark, myristin, ginger, and tart cherry.
+For some people, they eliminate the need for NSAIDs completely.
+For others, they allow you to lower your dose.
+Work with your healthcare team to discern which is best for you: Curcumin, Cat’s Claw, Fish Oil, Krill Oil, Black Currant Oil, Boswellia, Willow Bark, and Tart Cherry.
+There are also two essential oil roll-on sticks that have a reputation for relieving headaches, even migraines: Mygra-Stick and DoTerra’s PastTense.

 - Don’t “bear the pain” thinking that is a healthier choice.
 (See the pain cycle information above.)
 If you need to take NSAIDs, simply do it mindfully, and make every effort to live healthfully and reduce your need for them.
 Dr. Mercola’s advice is to take them with a full meal, and once per year to have your liver and kidneys tested for full function (good advice for anyone on any medication long-term.)

-This website has a disclaimer link on the sidebar that is always in effect, but since I’m talking about medication here, it seems prudent to end the article with this reminder: I’m neither a doctor nor a dietitian.
+This website has a disclaimer on its legal page that is always in effect, but since I’m talking about medication here, it seems prudent to end the article with this reminder: I’m neither a doctor nor a dietitian.
 This blog is designed to chronicle my own health journey, share what I learn in the process, and connect with others on a similar path.
 Everything I write here is simply my opinion and not a replacement for medical advice.
 May we all be well!

 After writing this article, a new book was published dedicated to the autoimmune protocol: The Paleo Approach by Sarah Ballantyne, Ph.D.
 The book includes a section on medications that can exacerbate leaky gut.
 These include NSAIDs, Steroids, DMARDs, Oral Contraceptives, Hormone Replacement Therapy, Antibiotics, Acid Reflux Medication, Laxatives and Anti-Diarrheals.
 However, the author is very clear that people shouldn’t go off their medication cold-turkey.
 The information is given, so we can be aware of their effects on our bodies and set the goal to find alternatives and/or taper off these medications as we heal.
 Here’s a quote from the book: